Dr Halina Talib Image

 Prof Benjamin Seet

-Group Chairman Medical Board National Healthcare Group
+Group Chairman Medical Board (Research) National Healthcare Group

 Ben Seet oversees research, innovation and academic partnership at the National Healthcare Group.
 He is Adjunct Professor with the Lee Kong Chian School of Medicine, and currently chairs or serves as a member of the governing board or steering committee of a number of research institutes and organisations in the public and private sectors.
 He was formerly Executive Director of the Biomedical Research Council at A*STAR, prior to which he held senior leadership appointments in the Singapore Armed Forces and United Nations.
 He holds a Master of Public Health from Johns Hopkins University and has a background in international health.